sihohan/FuSAGNet/README.md

 ## Citation

-If you are to cite our paper, please consider using the BibTeX citation below.
+If you find our work useful, please consider citing our paper.

 ```
 @inproceedings{han2022learning,